digitaltrails/vdu_controls/README.md

     between options.
   * The Light-Metering-Dialog includes two profile starter-templates.
   One for older monitors and one for newer monitors.
-  * The layout of the Preset and Light-Metering dialogs better reflect the the new style of the main panel.
+  * The layout of the Preset and Light-Metering dialogs better reflect the new style of the main panel.
   * The system-tray icon is now primarily monochrome.
-  * The program-icon and splash-screen icons have been redesigned and reimplemented as scalable vector graphices.
+  * The program-icon and splash-screen icons have been redesigned and reimplemented as scalable vector graphics.
 The new program-icon is theme aware.
   * Tick marks on control-sliders are now optional, see Settings-Dialog -> tick-marks.
   * The right-mouse action that could irretrievably hide the toolbar has been disabled.